samaalharbi2/dsnd-dashboard-project/README.md

-# Employee Retention Analytics Dashboard
+# Software Engineering for Data Scientists

 ## 📌 Overview
 A comprehensive solution for monitoring employee performance and predicting attrition risk, consisting of: